Applications for the 2017 cohort are now closed. Discover more and stay connected through our newsletter.Sign up

 No. All applicants will be assessed based on the potential of the applicant and his or her venture.
 In previous years, many of the participants had raised a significant seed round, crowdfunding campaign or were earning revenue.

 Answer a few short questions about yourself, your venture and what makes you tick.
 The application also includes a short video interview.
-Apply for the 2017 cohort today!

 Introduce your startup and learn about Next Founders from alumni entrepreneurs and NEXT Canada staff.